Cassandra Rawlins: Storylines

 Claiming to love her and convincing her that he would protect her if she were to be convicted of her husband's murder, Adrian manipulated Cassandra to sign over the rights to her estate and then devised a plan to kill her, making it appear as a suicide.
 He drugged her, tied her to a chair, and rigged a gun with melting ice to fire at her at a designated time.
 He then left the premises to create his alibi in another location.
 The gun fired, and Cassandra was killed... or so we thought.
 It turned out that Paul and Victor discovered Adrian's plot and saved Cassandra before the gun fired.
 Then they staged the scene to make it appear as if Adrian's plan was successful and were able to record a confession.
 Then Cassandra "rose from the dead" and Adrian was arrested for all of his crimes.

 Paul and Cassandra mutually decided that they had been through too much to make their relationship work.
 Cassandra set her sights on Brad Carlton, but he only had eyes for Ashley Abbott who had just turned down his marriage proposal.
 So Cassandra offered Brad a job at Ra-Tech, the company she inherited from George.
 Brad accepted Cassandra's offer, and agreed to go skiing with her in Aspen to work out the details.
 On the way, Cassandra slipped him a drug and detoured to Las Vegas, where a groggy Brad married Cassandra in a quickie ceremony.
 When Brad finally regained consciousness he found himself in bed with his new wife Cassandra at a resort in Aspen, where they were stranded in a snowstorm.
 Brad was livid.
 He was missing a pressing appointment with Traci Abbott to discuss their remarriage.
 When Brad and Cassandra returned home, Traci was heartbroken to learn of her ex-husband's marriage to Cassandra.
 Brad eventually convinced Traci that he didn't love Cassandra.

 With Traci's help, Brad got out of this marriage.
 At the divorce hearing, Brad and Cassandra agreed to part amicably without laying claim to each other's financial interests.
 Immediately after the hearing, Cassandra called Paul Williams, telling him that he was the man she really loved, and rushed off to see him.
 Before they could connect, however, Cassandra was struck by a truck and died at the scene.

 At the reading of Cassandra's will, Paul was surprised to learn she had made him her sole heir however, before Paul could celebrate becoming a multi-millionaire, he found out that the judge who presided over Brad and Cassandra's divorce had died before he signing their divorce decree meaning that Brad and Cassandra were still married, and Brad was the legal heir to Cassandra's fortune, including the mansion and Ra-Tech.
 Brad accepted it all with no regard for Paul.

+Reception

+A writer from Bernews called Cassandra "one of the most captivating and intriguing femme fatales in the history of daytime television".